Experienced Domestic Assault Lawyers in Toronto

 In 2019, 24.3 thousand women and 5.9 thousand men were victims of domestic assault or intimate partner violence in Ontario.
 However, not all who are accused of domestic assault are guilty of the charges.

-If you or someone you know has been accused of domestic assault, you need to consult an assault defence lawyer in Toronto with years of experience and a high rate of success in domestic assault defence.
+If you or someone you know has been accused of domestic assault, you need to consult a domestic assault defence lawyer in Toronto with years of experience and a high rate of success in domestic assault defence

 “As an assault defence lawyer, I know how false allegations of domestic assault can impact your life.